harsha-prakash/Curriculum-Vitae/README.md

 # Curriculum-Vitae
-A LaTeX type-scripted curriculum vitae for academic and professional information
+A LaTeX type-scripted Curriculum Vitae for academic and professional information

 ### Overview
 This repository contains my CV created with Overleaf using LaTeX.
 Overleaf is a highly versatile cloud-based Latex editor, rich with templates for any scientific docs.
 I personally preferred Latex as it spruces your Resume/Cv with neat and orderly indentations.